SmartTechAIResearch/sizingservers.beholder.api/readme.md

     sudo apache2 reload

 ## Run
-You need the .NET core runtime (<https://www.microsoft.com/net/download/core#/runtime>) to run the build: 1.1.2 at the time of writing.
+You need the .NET core runtime (<https://www.microsoft.com/net/download/core#/runtime>) to run the build: 2.0 at the time of writing.

 You need the .NET framework on Windows, but you have that by default.

 Execute run.cmd or run.sh or host it on a web server: <https://docs.microsoft.com/en-us/aspnet/core/publishing/>

 Alternatively you can run it as a service / daemon.
-Use NSSM for Windows or the start-as-daemon script for Linux.
+Use NSSM for Windows or the start-as-daemon script / screen for Linux.

 To check if it works you can use Postman for instance.